 ‘Silktide’ is an automated accessibility testing tool, which Belfast City Council uses.

-We plan to fix these by November 2021.
+We aim to fix these by October 2022.

 We welcome feedback from customers to assist them with improving accessibility.
 If you have any comments, please email firstname.lastname@example.org